RajaSardar/sardar.dev/content/posts/we-used-to-live-in-the-vintage-100-years-old-jail-khana-of-king-of-Burdwan.md

 I saw a vintage Kaman in the jungle area of the hostel, and there were also some old locked rooms that used to be the nachghor (dance hall) of the king.
 Additionally, I heard that there used to be an underground tunnel connecting the building to the main house of the king, which has been locked from both sides.

+I forgot to mention one thing: the name of our first year hostel was Banabas.
+The name fits perfectly with the atmosphere.

 This is the main entrance of the hostel.
 ![The main gate of Banabas Boys Hostel](/img/banabas/banabas.jpg)